jahg117/FrameworkCucumber/docs/setup/java/README.md

 - [Download Java JDK 8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)

-If you are using windows after to get java, you must add an environment variable.
+For windows after to install java, you must add an environment variable.

 :pushpin: In the windows search bar type `Edit the system environment variables` and hit enter.

 :pushpin: Click on environment variables.

 :pushpin: Click on New(Second window).

 :pushpin: Add the variable name `JAVA_HOME` and the java installation path.

 :pushpin: Save the changes and review the correct java version was installing.

-> In this step you will need your **Oracle account**
+> In this step, you will need your **Oracle account**